Postgraduate Certificate in Applied Data Science

 Our standard postgraduate entry requirement is a second-class honours degree (2:2 or above) in a subject other than computer science from a UK university, or an equivalent international qualification.
 We will review every postgraduate application to Birkbeck on its individual merits and your professional qualifications and/or relevant work experience will be taken into consideration positively.
 We actively support and encourage applications from mature learners.
 On your application form, please list all your relevant qualifications and experience, including those you expect to achieve.
 Apply now to secure your place and allow enough time for the application and enrolment process.
 You do not need to have completed your current qualification to start your application.

-Two evenings per week in the Autumn term, October to December.
-Several lectures will be held in the Spring term to support students with the work-based project.
+Two evenings per week in the Autumn and Spring term.
+Several lectures will be held in the Summer term to support students with the project.

 - Our Department of Computer Science and Information Systems is one of the longest established in the world - we celebrated our sixtieth anniversary in 2017.
 Our research dates back to the late 1940s, when one of the first electronic computers was developed at Birkbeck by Dr Andrew Booth.
 We now house the Computational Intelligence Research Group and the Information Management and Web Technologies Research Group, both of which collaborate with other research groups and with industry, in the UK and abroad, and undertake interdisciplinary research in the life, natural and social sciences, and the humanities.